apache/spark/docs/streaming-programming-guide.md

 and completed batches (batch processing times, queueing delays, etc.).
 This can be used to monitor the progress of the streaming application.

-An important thing to notice in the UI are the following two metrics - *Processing Time* and *Scheduling Delay* (under *Batch Processing Statistics*).
+The following two metrics in web UI is particularly important - *Processing Time* and *Scheduling Delay* (under *Batch Processing Statistics*).
 The first is the time to process each batch of data, and the second is the time a batch waits in a queue for the processing of previous batches to finish.
 If the batch processing time is consistently more